We Value Your Privacy

 Few tales cast a spell quite as lasting as the legend of King Arthur and his Knights of the Round Table.
 The timeless saga of medieval magic and adventure, passion and betrayal has been shared throughout the ages, inspiring everything from hit movies and Broadway musicals to a kingdom’s worth of fantasy literature.

-Ready to embark on your own epic literary quest through this magical realm?
+So, are you ready to embark on your own epic literary quest through this magical realm?
 The following King Arthur books and Camelot books capture the splendor and sorcery of King Arthur’s world, spanning sci-fi and fantasy to probing works of history and bold new narratives of the queens behind the throne.
 Whether you’re charmed by Merlin’s wizardry, intrigued by Arthur’s adventures, or captivated by the forbidden love of Queen Guinevere and Sir Lancelot, you’re sure to find a magical read in the selections below.
 Suit up and go forth, good knight!

 The Queens of Camelot